 aLISA=SCmatchSCmax,

-where SCmatch is the number of the elements belonging to the same significant cluster (HH, HL, LH, LL) in both y,y and SCmax is the number of the elements y belonging to any significant cluster.
+where SCmatch is the number of the elements belonging to the same significant spatial cluster in both y,y and SCmax is the number of the elements y belonging to any significant cluster.
 The adjacency matrix used for LISA represents 200 metres Euclidean distance from each building.

-It must be noted that, for the statistical comparison of selected morphometric characters across the MT layers and the cadastral layer, these must correspond perfectly.
-However, whilst there is a 1:1 match between MCs and buildings, the same does not apply to MCs and plots, as the latter may contain one building (single-building plots) or more than one (multi-building plot).
-To resolve this issue, the building layer is used as a proxy between tessellation and cadastre and, therefore, all morphometric characters computed on both MCs and plots are associated to the building layer (i.e. each building is linked to the value of its MC and of the plot it sits on).
+It must be noted that, for the statistical comparison of selected morphometric characters across the morphological tessellation layers and the cadastral layer, these must correspond perfectly.
+However, whilst there is a 1:1 match between morphological cells and buildings, the same does not apply to morphological cells and plots, as the latter may contain one building (single-building plots) or more than one (multi-building plot).
+To resolve this issue, the building layer is used as a proxy between tessellation and cadastre and, therefore, all morphometric characters computed on both morphological cells and plots are associated to the building layer (i.e. each building is linked to the value of its morphological cell and of the plot it sits on).
 However, to better understand the impact of “single-building” and “multi-building” plots (79% and 21% of all plots respectively), the three methods described above are applied to the whole dataset and, separately, for single-building and multi-building plots.
 In particular, we expected that multi-building plots, although important for their effect on the overall analysis, would hold limited comparative value for most of the assessed morphometric characters (perhaps with the only exclusion of covered area ratio and Gini index of CAR, which capture compatible concepts).

 Topological contiguity of tessellation as an aggregation framework